Sōryū-class submarine

 The Sōryū-class submarines (16SS) are diesel-electric attack submarines.
-The first boat in the class entered service with the Japan Maritime Self-Defense Force in 2009.
+The first boat in the class entered service with the Japan Maritime Self-Defense Force (JMSDF) in 2009.
 The design is an evolution of the Oyashio class, from which it can most easily be distinguished by its X-shaped stern combination diving planes and rudders.
-The Sōryūs have the largest displacement of any submarine used by post-war Japan.
+At the time of launching, the Sōryūs had the largest displacement of any submarine used by post-war Japan.

-It is Japan's first air-independent propulsion submarine.
+The Sōryū class is Japan's first air-independent propulsion submarine class.
 From Sōryū to Shōryū are fitted with Kockums Naval Solutions Stirling engines license-built by Kawasaki Heavy Industries, allowing them to stay submerged for longer periods of time.
-Furthermore, Ōryū is the world's first lithium-ion battery submarine.
-The cost of the sixth submarine (Kokuryū) was estimated at 540 million USD.
+The 11th submarine of the class, Ōryū, is the world's first lithium-ion battery submarine.
+The cost of the sixth submarine (Kokuryū) was estimated at US$540 million.